StrawberryChocolateFudge/Acyclic.app/README.md

 You will find the contracts in the /contracts folder.
 The AGPH.sol and the GraphStore.sol contains the main contracts.

+Ignore the MOCK directory.
+It contains a testnet ERC20 contract anyone can mint, it won't be deployed to mainnet.

 ### Computing the DAG